Milk Teeth

 Milk Teeth (often stylised as MILK TEETH) were a British punk rock band from Stroud, Gloucestershire, which formed in May 2013.
-The band announced their split on Facebook and Twitter on 4 September 2020.
+The band officially announced their breakup on Facebook and Twitter on 4 September 2020.

 History

 Formation and early years

 The band began writing music together in early 2013 and released their first EP, Smiling Politely, independently in August 2013.
 After signing to Hopeless, the band released their second EP Sad Sack in April 2015.
 On 5 January 2016, after they finished recording their debut album, founding member and guitarist/primary songwriter and occasional lead vocalist Josh Bannister left the band and was replaced by former Hindsights member Billy Hutton as a touring guitarist.
 The band then released their debut album, Vile Child, on 29 January 2016, through Hopeless Records.
 This was the last of the band's releases to feature Bannister.
 In April 2016 the band toured the US, supporting Sorority Noise, Citizen and Turnover.
 In 2017 the band signed to Roadrunner Records and announced a new EP titles Be Nice, which was released in July 2017, followed up by Go Away, another EP released in November 2017.